 Never Was does not have access to all this information.
 We can see the total number of views of a story, but we cannot see which users read which story.
 We can see that a user was referred to us from another website, but not which user.

 Stats logs — containing visitor IP addresses and WordPress.com usernames (if available) — are retained by Automattic for 28 days, and are used for the sole purpose of powering this feature.

 When you post a comment on a story, we collect:

 - The data shown in the comments form (name, email address, website); and

 - Your IP address and browser user agent string to help spam detection.

 After approval of your comment, your profile picture will be visible to the public in the context of your comment.

-If you post a comment, you may opt in to saving your name, email address and website in cookies.
-This way, you won’t have to fill in your details again when you post another comment.
-These cookies last for one year.
+If you post a comment, you may opt in to saving your name, email address and website.
+This will place cookies on your device.
+Your name, email address and website will be remembered when you post another comment.
+These cookies expire after one year.